-Being passed over for a promotion—particularly when you feel like you deserved it, or if someone you believe is less qualified receives one—can be demoralizing and discouraging.
+Being passed over for a promotion—particularly when you feel like you deserved it, or if someone you believe is less qualified receives one instead—can be demoralizing and discouraging.

 One thing to keep in mind is that this decision isn’t necessarily personal or a reflection of the level of work you’re doing for the company.
-Sometimes, decisions are the result of budget limitations, office politics, staffing levels, or other factors.
+Sometimes, decisions are the result of budget limitations, office politics, staffing levels, other employees with a longer tenure at the company, or other factors.

 It’s a gutsy, ambitious move to ask for a promotion—and although it’s not always the case, you may find yourself rewarded with valuable feedback and new opportunities that will ultimately further your career.